Deals that Make a Literary Agent Jealous #MSWL

 That although there appears to be huge trends, and to a point, there is, if you love a style, you may become fussy about the quality of the book you read (especially when the marketplace becomes flooded).
 But most people don’t stop liking their genres just because it stops being fashionable.

-2. Avatar therese england says:
+2. therese england says:

 I love all of your blogs but why hasn’t Beth Campbell written me back ?
 I have queried in Feb and emailed twice!!
 Don’t know what else to do besides stand on my head!
 Maybe just take a look?
 Thanks T. England